i-AshishKumar/Farm_E-commerce_app/README.md

 # SRP - Socially Relavant Project (E-Store)

-This Project is a basic prototype of the E-Store developed to market Agricultural products like Mango, Mangopulp, Jaggery, Sugarcane etc.
+This Project is a basic prototype of the E-Store developed to market Agricultural products .

 ## Features
 - Registration